bockp/Edge-Detection-project/README.md

 # To do:

-- [ ] describe the parameters of each functions for the benchmark (in the materials and methods part, look at the benchmark.js and benchmarkForTiji.js for the values of the parameters, values chosen because they give similar visual results)
 - [ ] write properly the discussion, I have written basically what we need to say but we need to write it better
 - [ ] add name of the authors of the imageJ plugins (see previous report)
 - [ ] describe briefly the utility functions (basically what is written in the documentation of each function)
-- [x] add ref for Robert's cross in the introduction (at the same lace as sobel prewitt and kirch)
 - [ ] add the whatever to set up properly the size of the images for the convertion to pdf
 - [ ] check that all the code is still working well !!
 - [ ] Check no comments remain in edge2.md